 An interesting twist is that acidity is not a straightforward function of daytime heat in a winegrowing region.
 It is, rather, a more complex result of a region’s “diurnal range,” meaning the swings in temperature between day and night.
 Unremittingly hot weather will literally decompose the acids in a wine grape, but the effects of a hot day can be remedied by cool nights, which preserve acidity.
 Thus it is possible to produce refreshing wines from seriously hot places, provided that they also have particularly cool nights.

-High altitude locations fit this bill particularly well, and two dramatic examples are provided by Rueda (which makes very crisp wines from the Verdejo grape in central Spain) and the Cafayate Valley, where Torrontes excels in northern Argentina.
-These are two places that often see swings of 40 or 50 degrees between temperature extremes within a single day.
+High altitude locations fit this bill particularly well.
+One dramatic example is provided by Rueda, which makes very crisp wines from the Verdejo grape in central Spain.
+Even more dramatic is the example of Etna in Sicily, where amazingly fresh whites and reds are made at a southerly latitude on a smoldering volcano--thanks to the lofty elevation of the best vineyard sites.
+These are two places that often see swings of 30 or more degrees between temperature extremes within a single day.

 Another twist is that climate seems to trump “varietal character” when it comes to the refreshment value of wines.
 Although it is true that certain grape varieties tend to be a bit leaner and more refreshing by nature than others, these profiles are not “absolutes.”
 For example, most Chardonnays from California or Australia are big, rich and creamy rather than lean, linear and zesty.
 However, Chardonnay from a particularly cool climate like Chablis in northern Burgundy is among the world’s most refreshing wines.